zio/zio-http/docs/website/docs/v1.x/getting-started.md

 Apps can be composed using the `++` operator.
 The way it works is, if none of the routes match in `a` , then the control is passed on to the `b` app.

 ### ZIO Integration
+To return a ZIO effect value, you can create effectful HTTP apps using `collectZIO` and wrap response using `wrapZIO`.

 ```scala
 val app = Http.collectZIO[Request] {